-Additionally, staff member chose to serve on committees that support school operations, school culture and student achievement.
-These committees meet to plan activities, organize the yearbook and newsletter, assist with A-Team meetings, and promote the use of technology in the classrooms.
+Additionally, each instructional staff member is assigned to a committee for the year.
+Our school has 14 committees.
+These committees meet once a month to plan activities, organize the yearbook and newsletter, assist with A-Team meetings, and promote the use of technology in the classrooms.
 All staff members are involved in making decisions together for the education of our students.
 We also have an active student council that is led by two of our teachers.
 They meet once a month to discuss fundraisers and school projects.
+The PBIS Leadership Team meets monthly to review data and continue the growth of this successful model of behavior management in our school.

 At Thomas E. Kerns Elementary, we believe in the partnership between school and family.
 Our PTA and SIC meet regularly throughout the year.
-Our Title I Planning Team meets beginning in December of each year to determine where our strengths and weaknesses lie, and how the Title I money will be dispersed.
+Our Title I Planning Team meets beginning in January of each year to determine where our strengths and weaknesses lie, and how the Title I money will be dispersed.
 This team consists of teachers, two Instructional Coaches, the Title I Facilitator, parents, members of the community, a district office representative, and the administrators.
 As part of our commitment to our students and their families, we provide parent-training workshops throughout the year.